silver13/h8mini-acro/README.md

 #####Devo tx:
 Channels work as intended except the rate/expert channel which is always on.
 Dynamic trims are not used, and trims should not be required.

+Assign the extra channels to the desired functions in config.h.
+Right now there is only headless and hi/low rates to set if needed.
+The defaults should be ok too. ( no headless / rates high always)

+###23.01.16
+* gyro bias fix for larger biases that occur sometimes

 ###11.01.16 changes
 * fix for the incorrect clock setting
 * running at 48Mhz now